linkinparkrulz/Ashigaru-Terminal-StartOS/ASHIGARU_CONFIG_INTEGRATION.md

 When Fulcrum is selected:
 - The manifest.yaml defines Fulcrum as an optional dependency
 - setConfig.ts creates a runtime dependency requiring Fulcrum to be "synced"
-- The entrypoint configures the connection to `fulcrum.embassy:50001`
+- The entrypoint sets up a socat proxy: `127.0.0.1:50001` → `fulcrum.embassy:50001`
+- Ashigaru connects to the local proxy at `tcp://127.0.0.1:50001`
+- Local connections bypass Tor for better performance while external connections use Tor
 - Volume mount provides read-only access to Fulcrum data at `/mnt/fulcrum`

 ### Tor Proxy Integration